incatswetrust/SQLBuilder/README.md

 # SQL Query Generator Library
 ## Overview
 The SQL Query Generator Library is a lightweight, flexible library designed to dynamically generate SQL queries for CRUD (Create, Read, Update, Delete) operations using reflection.
-This library adheres to SOLID principles, making it easy to maintain, extend, and integrate into your existing .NET projects.

 ## Features
 * Dynamic Query Generation: Automatically generates SQL queries based on your data models, reducing the need for manual SQL writing.
 * CRUD Operations: Supports generating SQL queries for Create (INSERT), Read (SELECT), Update (UPDATE), and Delete (DELETE) operations.
 * Reflection-Based: Utilizes reflection to inspect your data models, ensuring that queries are always in sync with your model definitions.
-* SOLID Design: The library is built following SOLID principles, promoting clean, maintainable, and scalable code.

 ## Usage
 ### Installation